The first WhatSugar–approved sweetener is HERE!

 Chemically speaking, the sweet components extracted from monk fruit are called mogrosides.
 Many mogrosides (named I, II, III, IV, V, and VI) are present in amounts that vary from 0.5 to 3.8 percent in the dried fruit.

 Mogroside V is the major sweet component in extracts from ripened fruits and is also the sweetest of all—100 to 250x sweeter than table sugar.
-It has a characteristic melon rind aftertaste.
 According to a producer, with a farm and processing facilities in Guilin, almost 85 pounds of monk fruit produce one pound of extract.

 On this page, you'll see all the zero-calorie monk fruit products and brands I found in stores.
 Because you have so many choices, I sorted them based on their ingredients—from pure extract to blends.
 Keep scrolling to see them all.

-There is A LOT to see here.
-Scroll down to explore it all, or if you are short on time, make your choice below:
+There is A LOT to explore here.
+Scroll down to see it all, or if you're short on time, jump straight to what you need by clicking a category below:

 Click the TRY IT button of each sweetener to be linked to Amazon